UX Design Processes

 © Interaction Design Foundation, CC BY-SA 4.0

-Goal-directed design, as put forward by Alan Cooper, the “Father of Visual Basic,” focuses on satisfying specific needs and desires of the end-user.
-Among the tasks that it involves are that design teams:
+Goal-directed design—as put forward by Alan Cooper, the “Father of Visual Basic”—focuses on satisfying specific needs and desires of the end-user.
+It involves:

-● Create personas: Develop detailed personas representing user types.
+● Create personas: Develop detailed personas that represent user types.

-● Develop scenarios: Craft scenarios that outline how personas interact with the solutions.
+● Develop scenarios: Make scenarios that outline how personas interact with the solutions.

-● Do prototyping and validation: Develop prototypes and validate with target users.
+● Do prototyping and validation: Develop prototypes—and then validate them with target users.

-Each UX design process has its unique approach but shares a common goal: to put the user's needs and experiences at the forefront of the design effort.
-The choice of process often depends on the specific requirements of the project, the team's working style and the project timeline.
+Each UX design process has its own unique approach—but there’s a common goal in all of them: to put the user's needs and experiences at the forefront of the design effort.
+The choice of process often depends on what the specific requirements of the project are, the team's working style and the project timeline.

 The Steps in a Typical UX Design Process

-Any UX design process is a meticulous journey through several stages.
-Each stage is crucial for teams to deliver a user-centric product.
-The first step of a UX design process tends to involve discovery, understanding or research.
-Similarly, iterative UX design processes indicate the importance of continued improvements.
+Any UX design process is a meticulous journey that goes through several stages.
+Each stage is a crucial thing for teams to deliver a user-centric product.
+The first step of a UX design process tends to be all about discovery, understanding or research.
+Likewise, iterative UX design processes indicate how important continued improvements are.

-Brands or design teams may select which process to follow, and processes vary as to where and how they start, the order of the steps they take and which steps they include.
-However, the following are generally fundamental design process steps of UX projects:
+Brands or design teams may select which process they’ll follow, and processes vary as to where and how they start, the order of the steps they take and which steps they include.
+Even so, here are generally fundamental design process steps—they’re typically common to UX projects:

 Step 1: Define Project and Scope